Anukreethy Vas

 Anukreethy Vas (born September 28, 1999) is an Indian actress, model and beauty pageant titleholder who was crowned Femina Miss India 2018.
 She represented India at the 68th edition of Miss World pageant held in Sanya, China on 8 December 2018 where she ended up placing in the Top 30 semi finalists.

 Personal life

 Anukreethy was born and brought up in Tiruchirappalli, Tamil Nadu, India.
-She was abandoned by her father at age seven and was raised by her mother Seleena who hails from Kerala.
-Her mother tongue is Malayalam and her native place is Kerala.
+She was abandoned by her father at age seven and was raised by her mother Seleena Mohan who hails from Kerala.
+Her mother tongue is Malayalam, and her native place is Kerala.

 She attended the Montfort School, Tiruchirappalli.
 She completed her senior secondary education from R. S. Krishnan Higher Secondary School.
 She is currently pursuing her BA degree in French Literature at Loyola College, Chennai.
 She has a younger brother who is currently studying in college.

-She is a sports person and a motorbike enthusiast.
+She is a sports person, and a motorbike enthusiast.